Endoscopic Depth Estimation Based on Deep Learning: A Survey: Methods Based on Deep Learning

 \subsubsection{Self-Supervised Methods}

-In endoscopic depth estimation, acquiring ground truth depth values is challenging and costly, and it is not necessary to pre-acquire depth maps containing depth information.
-Consequently, self-supervised training has become the predominant approach in this scenario.
-This training method involves mining implicit geometric, motion, or temporal patterns from endoscopic videos or monocular image sequences and converting them into supervisory signals to drive the training of depth estimation networks \cite{110}.
-Consequently, the design of self-supervised signals plays a critical role in determining the performance of the model.
-Besides, the technical part of Figrue~\ref{figure1} illustrates the architecture of a self-supervised model for depth estimation.
+In endoscopic depth estimation, acquiring ground truth depth values is challenging and costly.
+Consequently, self-supervised learning, which does not require pre-existing ground-truth maps, has become the predominant approach.
+This method mines implicit geometric, motion, or temporal patterns from endoscopic videos and converts them into supervisory signals to train depth estimation networks \cite{110}.
+The design of these self-supervised signals is therefore critical to the model's performance.
+The architecture of a typical self-supervised model is illustrated in Figure~\ref{figure1}.

 A self-supervised depth estimation network is typically trained in a multitask framework that jointly optimizes both a depth estimation network and a pose estimation network.
 The depth estimation network extracts geometric and semantic features from monocular endoscopic images or video sequences and utilizes self-supervised photometric or geometric constraints to predict the depth value for each pixel, thereby generating the corresponding depth map \cite{111}.
-The goal of the pose estimation network is to predict the camera motion between consecutive endoscopic video frames, namely, to estimate the relative 6 degrees of freedom (6-DoF) pose from the current frame to the adjacent frame\cite{208}.
+The goal of the pose estimation network is to predict the camera motion between consecutive endoscopic video frames, namely, to estimate the relative 6 degrees of freedom (6-DoF) pose from the current frame to the adjacent frame \cite{208}.

 Self-supervised depth estimation is guided by supervisory signals that are constructed internally.
-Taking a video sequence as an example, consider the monocular endoscopic video sequence $I_t, I_{t+1}, \ldots$.
-By leveraging the depth map $D_t$ and the relative pose $T_{t\rightarrow t+1}$, if a pixel coordinate $P_t$ in view $I_t$ is projected onto the next frame $I_{t+1}$, then the corresponding coordinate $p_{t+1}$ is given by:
+Let a monocular endoscopic video sequence be represented as $\mathcal{I} = \{I_t\}_{t=1}^{N}$, where $I_t$ is the frame at timestep $t$ and $N$ is the total number of frames.
+By leveraging the depth map $D_t$ and the relative pose $T_{t\rightarrow t+1}$, if a pixel coordinate $p_t$ in view $I_t$ is projected onto the next frame $I_{t+1}$, then the corresponding coordinate $p_{t+1}$ is given by:

 Here, $K$ denotes the known intrinsic camera parameters.
 Based on Equation~\eqref{eq:einstein}, a synthesized image $\hat{I}_{t+1}$ can be generated, and a photometric loss can be computed between $\hat{I}_{t+1}$ and the actual $I_{t+1}$ \cite{51}.
 Let $V$ denote the valid points that are successfully projected from $I_t$ onto the image plane of $I_{t+1}$, and let $|V|$ represent the number of points in $V$.
 Then, the photometric consistency loss function can be expressed as: